History of Eastern role-playing video games: Mid 2000s

 In 2003, Konami's Game Boy Advance handheld video game Boktai: The Sun Is in Your Hand had a unique stealth-based action gameplay that made use of a solar-power sensor.

 In 2004, Dragon Quest VIII was released and became the first game in the Dragon Quest series to have 3D graphics and voice acting.
 Capcom released Monster Hunter, the first title of the franchise, for the PlayStation 2.
 The game introduced up-to 8 players team based online hunting gameplay-style.
-On handhelds, Kingdom Hearts: Chain of Memories, Dragon Quest V: Tenku no Hanayome, and Fire Emblem: The Sacred Stones were released.
+On handhelds, Kingdom Hearts: Chain of Memories, Dragon Quest V: Hand of the Heavenly Bride, and Fire Emblem: The Sacred Stones were released.

 In 2005, Kingdom Hearts II was released, which solidified the Kingdom Hearts series as the new JRPG series.
 Fire Emblem: Path of Radiance, developed by Intelligent Systems and published by Nintendo, was released for the GameCube.
 Other notable releases include Drakengard 2, Xenosaga Episode II: Jenseits von Gut und Böse, Radiata Stories, Romancing SaGa -Minstrel Song-, Tales of the Abyss, and Tales of Legendia.
 On handhelds, Pokémon Mystery Dungeon, Final Fantasy IV Advance and Metal Gear Acid were released.